ros2/design/articles/60_ros_middleware_interface.md

 #### Generate "fat" binary packages

-Another way to enable the user to switch between middleware implemenations without the need to use the DynamicData API is to embed the middleware specific generated code for all supported implementations into each binary package.
+Another way to enable the user to switch between middleware implementations without the need to use the DynamicData API is to embed the middleware specific generated code for all supported implementations into each binary package.
-The specific middleware implementation would then be selected e.g. at link time and only the corresponding generated code of that middleware implementation will be used.
+The specific middleware implementation would then be selected, e.g., at link time and only the corresponding generated code of that middleware implementation will be used.

 ### Using single middleware implementation only